michaelyatco/choredoor/ChoreDoor6.md

     >Hint - obj.innerHTML = 'New text'

 5. [ ] Wow - the game works!
-It lets you know when you opened all the doors to victory and when the ChoreBot found you and served you defeat.
-But refreshing the page to reset the values is annoying and games that annoy players will lose them quickly.
-So let's turn our `startButton` into exactly that - a start button for a new round!
+It lets you know if you've opened all the doors to victory and it tells you if you've lost because you found the ChoreBot before all the doors were opened.
+There's one problem though - the only way to reset the values for a new round is to refresh the page.
+Your next task is to turn your `startButton` into exactly that - a start button for a new round!
 Directly underneath the global variables, write the logic to turn the `startButton` into an `.onclick` event that will trigger a new `startRound()` function.

     >Hint - obj.onclick = () => {}